You

 If

-8-track player and don't know how to put them into MP3
+player and don't know how to put them into MP3 format, you're

-rehearsal they needed lead sheet and worktape in
+they needed lead sheet and worktape in hand at rehearsal.

 However,